 Other inhalers contain steroids.
 If the steroids are not absorbed into the system, they can be safe and effective.
 Different products vary greatly in efficacy and absorbability.
 At this writing the best are Flovent (fluticasone) and Pulmocort (budesonide), both safer than older versions.
 Steroid inhalers should always be used immediately following inhalation of a bronchodilator.

-What therapies does Dr. Weil recommend for asthma?
+What therapies and home remedies for asthma does Dr. Weil recommend?

-For acute attacks, try lobelia, or Indian tobacco (Lobelia inflate).
+For acute attacks, this is one of the home remedies for asthma recommended by Dr. Weil: try lobelia, or Indian tobacco (Lobelia inflate).
 Mix three parts tincture of lobelia with one part tincture of capsicum (red pepper, cayenne pepper).
 Take twenty drops of the mixture in water at the start of an asthmatic attack.
 Repeat every thirty minutes for a total of three or four doses.

 For long term control and prevention:

 - Decrease protein to 10 percent of daily caloric intake.
 Replace animal protein as much as possible with plant protein